BC Medical Services Plan (MSP)

 Before you get your new immigration document

-You should call MSP to request continuous coverage while you are on maintained status.
-If you have applied to renew your study permit or applied for a PGWP before your study permit expired and you are still waiting for the approval while your current study permit has expired, you have “maintained status” and can legally stay in Canada.
+If you have applied to renew your study permit or applied for a PGWP before your study permit has expired, you have “maintained status” and can legally stay in Canada.
+You should call MSP to request temporary coverage for an initial 6 months while you are on maintained status.
+During the initial 6 months, the on-going application for a new immigration document should reach a decision.
 This is particularly important if you have a pre-existing condition that may not be covered by private health insurance, such as pregnancy.